solerc/sfv-ranking-twitch-command/readme.md

 })();
 ````

-3. You will need to access the profile page who you want to show, for example: https://game.capcom.com/cfn/sfv/profile/Batera.
+3. You'll need to access the profile page who you want to show, for example: https://game.capcom.com/cfn/sfv/profile/Batera.
 Activate the Tempermonkey script, refresh the page and it should start downloading a txt file called "sfv_lp.txt" each 30 seconds.

 4. Create the following command on Streamlabs Chatbot: